DaraOladapo/Blog/_posts/2015-11-20-azure-for-students.md

     - General
 ---

-Microsoft Azure by definition is a cloud computing platform and infrastructure created by Microsoft for building, deploying and managing applications and services through a global network of Microsoft-managed and Microsoft partner hosted datacenters. (source: Wikipedia)
+Microsoft Azure by definition is a cloud computing platform and infrastructure created by Microsoft for building, deploying and managing applications and services through a global network of Microsoft-managed and Microsoft partner hosted data centers. (source: Wikipedia)

 # What Exactly is CLOUD?